Questions & answers

 - I want to receive a minimum price for my bottle.
 Is that possible?

 - It is possible to set a reserve price as a kind of insurance.
 You can set a reserve price for the small amount of € 6,50.
 If the minimum price is not reached, the bottle does not have to be sold.
-If the hammer price is less than 10% of the reserve price, you will automatically receive a message with allowing you to indicate whether you still want to sell the bottle.
-However, this is not necessary.

 - What happens if my bottle is not sold?